arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/user-manual/content.md

 ## Overview

-This user manual will provide a comprehensive overview of the Opta™, covering its major hardware and software elements.
+This user manual will provide a comprehensive overview of Opta™, covering its major hardware and software elements.
 With this user manual, you will learn how to set up, configure and use all the main features of an Opta™ device.

 ## Hardware and Software Requirements